Water leaks

 Another reason:

-NOTE: The seal holder covers the defective weld.
+NOTE: The seal retainer covers the defective weld.

-• Leaky weld on weld flange (penetration).
+• Leaking weld on weld flange (through penetration).
 Water can enter the luggage compartment under the seal holder.

 Corrective action:

-• Pull the seal away from the seal holder.
+• Pull the seal away from the seal retainer.

 Diagnostics: